Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/aws-ebs.md

 ### GP3

 It's a new type of volume, which is 20% cheaper than gp2 per GB-month and has lower free throughput: only 125 MB/s vs 250 MB/s.
 But you can buy additional throughput for volume and gp3 pricing became comparable with multiple gp2 volumes starting from 1000-1500GB size.
+It also works better if most of your queries read only one or several parts, because in that case you are not being limited by performance of a single ebs disk, as parts can be located only on one disk at once.

+For best performance, it's suggested to buy:
+* 7000 IOPS
+* Throughput up to the limit of your EC2 instance

 [https://altinity.com/blog/2019/11/27/amplifying-clickhouse-capacity-with-multi-volume-storage-part-1](https://altinity.com/blog/2019/11/27/amplifying-clickhouse-capacity-with-multi-volume-storage-part-1)